Disabled travelling in the US

 The USA has made a lot of progress on considering handicapped travelers.
 Nowadays, there is easier access for people with disabilities when traveling in America.
 Almost all buildings in America now have wheelchair access.
 The best parking slots are now reserved for drivers with disabilities.
 Elevators now have braille signs.
 And even television shows now have hearing impaired captions.

-The good news is that the travel industry is now providing better accommodation and services for disabled people.
+The good news is that the travel industry is now providing better accommodation and services for disabled people, including those with psychological disorders.
+For example, some have Dyscalculia (dyscalculia meaning: it is a brain disorder).
 Many shuttle services that travel from the airport to hotels may ask if the shuttles provide disabled access.

 Luckily, traveling to the US is now easier, thanks to a program that waives ones visa.